-A minimum of 6 credits must be earned in English composition
+A minimum of 6 credits are required in expository writing, which may be at the freshman level.
+See the written English requirement explanation on page 4 for specific details.

-using approved examinations and/or courses.
-See the written English requirement explanation on page 4 for additional information.
+- 2. Humanities - a.
+A minimum of 3 upper-level credits must be earned in business or health care ethics with a minimum grade of C.

-- a.
-A minimum of 3 upper-level credits must be earned in business ethics with a minimum grade of C. - b.
+b.
 A minimum of 6 credits must be earned in other humanities subjects such as art, literature, ethics, philosophy, religion, theatre, speech, and foreign languages.